2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/greg_doucette/status/1269082018542956545

-### Police SUV accelerates towards protestors | June 3rd
+### Police SUV accelerates towards protesters | June 3rd

-In helicopter footage from KGW, protestors are seen moving police barricades and traffic cones on the street.
-It is unclear if protestors are attempting to clear the street or form a barricade.
+In helicopter footage from KGW, protesters are seen moving police barricades and traffic cones on the street.
+It is unclear if protesters are attempting to clear the street or form a barricade.

-A police SUV accelerates into the intersection, swerving towards protestors, which forces them to run out of the way.
+A police SUV accelerates into the intersection, swerving towards protesters, which forces them to run out of the way.

 tags: vehicle, protester